 Make your own quick and easy vegan red Thai curry paste and cook this delicious version in next to no time.
 Prep ahead cooking at its best.
 Make as fiery or as mild as you like.

-beer water when I eat to help take the heat away – capsaicin, the compound which makes chilli hot, is soluble in both alcohol and fat, hence the pairing of a curry with beer, or a yoghurt based raita.
+beer water when I eat to help take the heat away.
+It’s worth knowing that capsaicin, the compound which makes chilli hot, is soluble in both alcohol and fat.
+Hence the conventional pairing of a curry with beer, or a yoghurt based raita.

 Easy Vegan Red Thai Curry with Butternut Squash and Chickpeas